tytydraco/yessleep/out/My_parents_have_been_holding_human_auctions_inside_our_family_basement.md

 In the days following, even that began to dissipate, before I found him staring standing with his hands on the glass.

-Blossom's crown was tighter on his head, blood coating clenched teeth.
+Freckles' crown was tighter on his head, blood coating clenched teeth.

 Blood.